No more TDS Stress! Avoid Penalties

 • If he has resided in India for a minimum period of 60 days during the previous year and a minimum of 365 days during four immediately preceding previous years.

-Provisions for TDS when renting an NRI property
+TDS when Renting an NRI Property

 Budget 2017 changed the rules for tax deduction at source on rent paid in India.
 Tenants paying rent on properties owned by NRIs are required to deduct 31.2% tax at source and submit the aggregate amount to the tax authorities.
-Upon payment, the tenant must fill-in Form 15CA and submit it online to the income tax department.
+Upon payment, the tenant must fill in Form 15CA and submit it online to the income tax department.
 In this case, TDS is mandatory on the rent paid irrespective of the amount payable.

 The tax must be deducted from the rent payable at the rate of 31.2%.
 This tax rate is applicable unless the NRI landlord has a certificate stating that his total income from India is below the exemption limit.
 A certificate under Section 197 for lower TDS received under Section 197 would require the deductor to deduct lower TDS as per the order of the AO.

-How to deduct tax
+How to Deduct Tax

 First of all, tenants must get a tax account number (TAN) via the NSDL website at https://tin.tin.nsdl.com/tan/form49B.html.
 Once the TAN number is issued, the tenant is required to deduct TDS at 31.2% through Challan ITNS 281 within the seventh of the following calendar month.
 The rest of the rent amount should be paid to the NRI property owner.